Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 - Leeches are common in wetter areas.
 Insect repellent on your socks helps keep them away.
 Remove them by pushing with your fingernail where they have attached.
 Some bleeding after removal is normal due to the anticoagulant in the leech bite, but there are usually no ill effects apart from an itchy bite-mark.

-- Stinging trees (recognisable by their very large, round leaves) can deliver an extremely painful sting—do not touch their leaves including dead ones.
+- Stinging trees (recognisable by their very large, round leaves) can deliver an extremely painful sting—do not touch their leaves, including dead ones, or any part of the tree.

 - Venomous snakes live in the park, so watch for snakes on the path, and wait for them to move away.
 Never pick up, disturb or try to kill a snake.
 Carry elastic bandages in case of snakebite, and know the correct first-aid procedure.